Delaware State Alzheimer’s Plan Overview

 In 2012, the Alzheimer’s Association Delaware Valley Chapter coordinated a meeting with Governor Jack Markell, Secretary of the Department of Health and Social Services Rita Landgraf, and Director of the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) Bill Love to discuss the importance of mapping out a strategy to address Alzheimer’s disease in Delaware, including through the development of an Alzheimer’s state plan.
 The Alzheimer’s Association and DSAAPD established a Task Force of caregivers, advocates, and professionals representing a broad range of organizations.
 With support from DSAAPD staff, the Task Force published the Delaware State Plan to Address Alzheimer’s Disease and Related Disorders in December 2013.
 Since the release of the Delaware State Plan, an Advisory Committee made up of a variety of stakeholders from the Alzheimer’s community has been meeting to oversee the Plan’s implementation.

-Delaware state agencies administer a variety of programs critical to people living with dementia, including Medicaid, adult protective services, and health professional and facility licensure.
-However, these efforts are often siloed and lack coordination.
-To address this, it is critical Delaware updates the State Alzheimer’s Plan, bringing all of the key state officials and private-sector stakeholders together to outline a comprehensive and coordinated approach to addressing Alzheimer’s.
-The Alzheimer’s Association and Delaware advocates urge the Governor and Secretary of the Department of Health and Social Services to reignite a State Plan Task Force, supported by and working in coordination with the state’s first ever dementia coordinator staff position, as a first step in developing a new Plan.
+Today, numerous Delaware state agencies administer a variety of programs critical to people living with dementia, including Medicaid, adult protective services, and health professional and facility licensure.
+However, these efforts are often siloed, with multiple state agencies working separately from one another.
+Although Delaware has a state plan to address Alzheimer’s, it was completed in 2013, and much has changed in terms of the dementia landscape since then.
+Delaware needs an updated State Alzheimer’s Plan bringing all of the key state officials and private-sector stakeholders together to outline a comprehensive and coordinated approach to addressing Alzheimer’s.
+The Alzheimer’s Association is urging state policymakers to establish an Alzheimer’s infrastructure through a permanent State Plan Task Force and ongoing updates to the State Plan.

 Sign Up to Learn About Advocacy Opportunities in Delaware